davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 The main thing to check is that build numbers between branches are reconciled:

-- when committing the fix in `main`, update `build` to use the latest in `feature`
+- when committing the fix in `main`, ensure`build` matches the latest in `feature`
 - when merging the fix to `feature`, ensure the latest `build` is used

 Though, if you forget it doesn't matter as the overall version strings should always be different.

-The versioning for a theoretical CSS in the live `15.x` branch bug might go like this:
+Note that the versioning for a theoretical CSS fix in the live `15.x` branch bug might go like this:

 | Branch    | Version      | Work                                              | Change                      |
 |-----------|--------------|---------------------------------------------------|-----------------------------|